 Boy, was I surprised.
 My successes so far had been largely academic.
 I finished college with bad teeth, no visible physique, no confidence, no social skills, no money and no love life whatsoever.
 I knew how to write but had no tale to tell.

 The Coast Guard solved all these problems, conquered my fears and set me on my feet.
 I was rated Electrician, but also got to do photography, art and journalism.
 I sailed two years on a west Pacific freighter, did far more than the minimum, learned the love of the sea and a thousand things one can only learn on shipboard or climbing Mt.
-Fuji (yeah, that’s in the Orient) where I knew but three native words.
+Fuji (yeah, that’s in the Orient).
 Then I was given two years’ duty at the Soo, where I also became LSSC assistant varsity fencing coach.
 The CG paid for some important surgery and my way to the 1973 Nationals.
 I even got a love life.